devaultcrypto/devault/doc/build-osx.md

       make

-3. It is recommended to build and run the unit tests:
+3. It is recommended to build and run the unit tests (TBD)

-        make check

 4. You can also create a .dmg that contains the .app bundle (optional):

-        make deploy

 Running
 -------

-Devault is now available at `./src/devaultd` or `./build/devaultd` if using cmake
+Devault is now available at `./build/devaultd` if using cmake

 Before running, it's recommended you create an RPC configuration file.